bengyap/UserDirectory/readme.md

-After either way of above is run, open browser and navigate to http://localhost:5173/
+After either way of above is run successfully, open browser and navigate to http://localhost:5173/

 The application is protected with Auth0 so login is required.
 You can sign up a new account when you are directed to Auth0 login page.